Skip to main content

 Tip

 Note that there is no option that switches the Time Ruler between the 12-H and 24-H time formats.
-See the How to: Display TimeRulers with Different Time Formats Together article to learn how to do that.
+Refer to the following help topic for more information: How to: Display TimeRulers with Different Time Formats Together.

 Tip